TdWa/TdWa/README.md

 Now I'm coding and learning things every day and really enjoy each new project.

 I'm about to graduate from the [Codaisseur Academy](https://codaisseur.com/courses/academy/) in Amsterdam, where I've been following an intensive full-stack web development bootcamp for the past three months.
-I'm now looking for an opportunity to work as a junior developer, to apply the skills that I've learned and develop myself further as a programmer.
+I'm now looking for an opportunity to work as a junior developer, to apply the skills that I've learned, work on cool stuff, have fun and develop myself further as a programmer.

 ### Connect with me:
 [<img align="left" alt="LinkedIn" width="30px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]